qedsoftware/bamboolean/README.md

 Implementation of Boolang - Boolean Logic Language

 Boolang is a simple language that consumes array of pre-defined variables, and returns boolean value if constraints on these variables are met.

+## Features

+1. Case in-sensitive variable names and keywords

+TODO: list features

 ## BNF Grammar